Stephen McMullan

-Stephen Desmond Soraghan McMullan (born 31 December 2004) is a Northern Irish professional footballer who plays as a goalkeeper for Waterford, on loan from club Fleetwood Town.
+Stephen Desmond Soraghan McMullan (born 31 December 2004) is a Northern Irish professional footballer who plays as a goalkeeper for League of Ireland Premier Division club Waterford, on loan from club Fleetwood Town.
 He has represented both the Republic of Ireland and Northern Ireland at underage level.

 McMullan made his debut for Warrenpoint Town in the NIFL Premiership in January 2022 and was signed by English Football League club Fleetwood Town four months later.

 Club career

 Early career

 Born in Armagh, McMullan was raised in Dundalk, County Louth and began playing his youth football with local club Woodview Celtic, before playing for the Academy of League of Ireland club Dundalk in 2019.

 Warrenpoint Town

 McMullan joined Warrenpoint Town at the age of 14.
 He made his debut in the NIFL Premiership at the age of 17 on 15 January 2022, in a 1–0 defeat to Crusaders at Milltown.

 Fleetwood Town

 On 5 May 2022, he signed a two-year contract with EFL League One club Fleetwood Town.
 He signed a new long-term contract in January 2023 after impressing in under-18 and development squad games.
 He made his first-team debut for Fleetwood on 23 April 2023, in a 1–0 win over Milton Keynes Dons at Highbury Stadium.
 He cited regular goalkeeper Jay Lynch as an inspiration and said he was "over the moon with the opportunity".
 He was linked with Premier League clubs Chelsea, Newcastle United and Aston Villa over the summer.